View over Krakow from Wawel Castle in Poland

 The actual castle area is behind some other areas.
 I have to say it was not as ornate and interesting from an architectural standpoint as I had anticipated.
 The thing about visiting Wawel Castle is that there are a number of different places to check out.
 One can see the jewels of royalty.
 One can visit the church.
 Additionally, one can check out the armor that soldiers wore.
 However, each of these costs a separate amount which can add up pretty quickly.

 I considered going into the church as it looked pretty interesting, but I have seen a lot of churches as my loyal readers can attest, and it cost around $5 to go in.
-Silvette wasn’t inteested so I decided against it.
+Silvette wasn’t interested so I decided against it.
 In the end we simply enjoyed looking at the exterior architecture and didn’t go inside anything.
 We left the castle from a different exit and saw it from a different angle.

 From the castle we walked down a very nice park-like area with lots of trees.
 This park is really the boundary of the old town and pretty much encircles it.
 It is really a nice area, and I think in summer it would offer a great place to sit and relax in the shade of the trees.
-There are plenty of benches to along the path.
+There are also plenty of benches along the path.

-We passed by what looked like a church but turned out to be a seminary.
+We passed by what looked like a church but it turned out to be a seminary.
 Later on we did come to another church so I had to check it out.
 This was the Basilica of St. Francis of Assissi.
 The facade of the church was not as elaborate as other churches.
 In fact it was pretty simple.

 Inside the church was also more simple than some other churches, but it was still fairly elaborate.
 There were some statues of St. Francis around.
 However, I found that the level of gold in the decor was still more than I think St. Francis would like.
 He really focused on poverty as an element of faith.
 I have to wonder how he would feel about such an ornate structure being built with his name on it,